-GREENBELT
+GREENBELT TO

-GREENBELT, MARYIAND Tei, hone Greenbelt 3131 Published weekly under the auspices of the Greenbelt Journalistic Club.
+GREENBELT, MARYIAND Telephone Greenbelt 3131 Published weekly under the auspices of the Greenbelt Journalistic Club.
 Its sphere and policies are as follows:

-1 .
 A non-profit enterprise.

-2 Nonpartisan in politics.
+Nonpartisan in politics.

-3 .
 Neutral in religious matters.

-4. An open forum for civil affairs.
+An open forum for civil affairs.